-Conditional Letter of Map Amendment (CLOMA) - The FEMA response to a requester who believes his or her proposed structure, when constructed on natural ground at or above the BFE, will be outside the 1-percent-annual-chance floodplain.
-CLOMAs may not be issued for unimproved or undeveloped property.
+Conditional Letter of Map Amendment (CLOMA) - The FEMA response to a requester who believes his or her proposed structure, when constructed on natural ground at or above the BFE, will be outside the 1-percent-annual-chance floodplain (i.e., the SFHA).
+FEMA will not issue CLOMAs for unimproved or undeveloped property.

 Conditional Letter of Map Revision (CLOMR) - The FEMA response to a community request for FEMA’s comment on proposed alterations to the floodplain conditions within that community.
-The CLOMR describes the effect of the proposed project, if constructed as proposed, on the effective FIRM, FBFM, and/or FIS report.
-A CLOMR often contains detailed information on conditions that must be met by a requester before FEMA will issue a final determination regarding revising the FIRM, FBFM, and/or FIS report.
+The CLOMR describes the effect of the proposed project, if constructed as proposed, on the effective FIRM and/or FIS report.
+A CLOMR often contains detailed information on conditions that must be met by a requester before FEMA will issue a final determination regarding revising the FIRM and/or FIS report.

 Conditional Letter of Map Revision Based on Fill (CLOMR-F) - The FEMA response to a community request for FEMA’s comment on the effect(s) that a proposed project involving the placement of earthen fill within the SFHA will have on the SFHA designation for one or more legally defined parcels of land or one or more proposed structures.

-Confluence - The junction of two or more river reaches or branches.
+Confluence - The junction of two or more river or stream reaches or branches.

 Consultation Coordination Officer (CCO) - The individual on the FEMA Regional Office staff who is responsible for coordinating with a community on NFIP-related activities.